OSAS/community-website/source/blog/2014-11-10-pycon-ireland-2014-report.html.md

 Lennart Regebro's [keynote about Python 3](http://youtu.be/Tm_q5KPLaGk) was practical , and after explaining why everyone should support it, he provided a real world example of how to add  support to an existing project.
 Lennart also mentioned a number of useful tools, tips, and techniques that would be good references for anyone looking to start.
 For example, he discussed tools specific to porting to 3, such as [Can I Use Python 3](https://caniusepython3.com/) to check dependencies that may be blocking the transition, and [2to3](http://python3porting.com/2to3.html) for a first automated attempt at converting the code.
 He also mentioned tools that help make the process easier, including [tox](https://tox.readthedocs.org/en/latest/) and [virtualenv](http://virtualenv.readthedocs.org/en/latest/).
 Lennart's slides with references and strategies are available [on GitHub](https://github.com/regebro/BigBad3).

-If you couldn't make it to the event, or if you missed some of the talks, be sure to check out the collection of video archives available in the [PyCon Ireland YouTube channel](https://www.youtube.com/user/pyconireland), including.
-Diane Mueller's keynote, “Beyond the Cathedral & Bazaar: The New Era of Cross Community Collaboration."
+If you couldn't make it to the event, or if you missed some of the talks, be sure to check out the collection of video archives available in the [PyCon Ireland YouTube channel](https://www.youtube.com/user/pyconireland), including, Diane Mueller's keynote, “Beyond the Cathedral & Bazaar: The New Era of Cross Community Collaboration."

 <iframe width="560" height="315" src="//www.youtube.com/embed/Hqy5Yks09ZQ?list=PLedkOvWdiOl3BQCpHphyslI3_vtpHRuj3" frameborder="0" allowfullscreen></iframe>

 Follow [PyCon Ireland on Twitter](https://twitter.com/pyconireland) to stay updated on 2015 event plans.

-*Thanks to Pádraig Brady, Dan Kenigsberg, and Lucas Gomes for contributing to this article. *
+*Thanks to Pádraig Brady, Dan Kenigsberg, and Lucas Gomes for contributing to this article.